 Off-cycle proposals.
-While most of the funding will be disbursed through scheduled funding rounds, we understand that some research projects face a significant time constraint and need to receive funding before the end of a regular funding round to make use of an unanticipated opportunity (e.g., a newly-announced policy change that will go into effect soon, creating an opportunity for an evaluation).
+While most of the funding will be disbursed through scheduled funding rounds, we understand that some research projects face significant time constraints and need to receive funding before the end of a regular funding round to make use of an unanticipated opportunity (e.g., a newly-announced policy change that will go into effect soon, creating an opportunity for an evaluation).
 The maximum amount awarded to off-cycle proposals is \$50,000.
-We encourage researchers in those situations to reach out directly to peace@poverty-action.org.
+We encourage researchers in such situations to reach out directly to peace@poverty-action.org.